Henry Deringer

 Henry Deringer (October 26, 1786 – February 28, 1868) was an American gunsmith.
 He is best known for inventing and giving his name to the derringer pistol.

 Early life

-Deringer was born in Easton, Pennsylvania, on October 26, 1786, to colonial gunsmith Henry Deringer Sr. (1756-1833) and Catherine McQuety (1759–1829).
-The family moved to Philadelphia where his father continued work on the Kentucky rifle, both an ornate sporting model and a basic version for the U.S. Army.
+Deringer was born in Easton, Pennsylvania, on October 26, 1786, to colonial gunsmith Henry Deringer Sr. (1756–1833) and Catherine McQuety (1759–1829).
+The family moved to Philadelphia, where his father continued work on the Kentucky rifle, both an ornate sporting model and a basic version for the U.S. Army.
 He sent his son to Richmond to apprentice with another gunsmith there.

 Henry Deringer moved back to Pennsylvania after serving his apprenticeship and set up shop in 1806 in Philadelphia, on Tamarind Street.
 He married Elizabeth Hollobush at the First Reformed Church in Philadelphia on April 5, 1810.

-According to McElroy's directory in 1841 Deringer had a house/gun shop at 370 North Front Street, Northern Liberties, Pennsylvania, PA.
+According to McElroy's directory in 1841 Deringer had a house/gun shop at 370 North Front Street, Northern Liberties, Pennsylvania.